About Us

 Wendy M. McDonald claims that, in the fourth grade, she once got in trouble for reading in class.
 She spent her childhood wishing she could be Turtle Wexler, Harriet M. Welsch, Meg Murry, or Lucy Pevensie.

-Wendy freelances for educational publishers and pens darkish stories from the garret of her New England home.
-Her short stories appear in two anthologies: Chaosium’s Once Upon An Apocalypse Volume I (as Wendy Dabrowski) and FIRSTS: The Writers’ Loft Anthology, and her poetry is included in Friends and Anemones: Ocean Poems for Children.
+A member of the critique group since 2015, Wendy is a freelance editor and curriculum development specialist, and pens darkish stories from the garret of her New England home.
+Her short stories appear in three anthologies: our own Tonight’s Specials, FIRSTS (Writers’ Loft Press, 2016), and Once Upon an Apocalypse (Chaosium, 2015); her poetry for children is included in the Writers’ Loft Press’s Gnomes and Ungnomes (2023) and Friends and Anemones (2020).
 When not writing, Wendy watches science fiction, fantasy, dark comedy, and animated shows with her geeky husband, argues with her beagle, and knits socks.
-She is the supremely proud mom of twins who are both in art school in the Boston area.

 Megan Mullin

-Megan also has 20 years of experience as a professional copywriter and has been writing exclusively for a travel company for eight years.
+Megan also has 20 years’ experience as a professional copywriter and has been writing exclusively for a travel company for 10 years.
 Speaking of which, when not writing, Megan loves traveling, action and fantasy movies, and staring moodily at the sea.
 She lives in Boston with her husband, two kids, and Teddy the golden-doodle.

 Phoebe Sinclair

 Among other identities, Phoebe Sinclair is a: writer, wanderer, friend, listener, bike-commuter, and community worker.
-She writes lyrical contemporary fiction featuring young people of color and recently sold her first novel.
+She writes lyrical contemporary fiction featuring young people of color.
+Her debut novel is the middle grade Confessions of a Candy Snatcher (Candlewick, 2023).
 Voice is central to Sinclair’s work.
 She explores the methods through which people flourish in the margins, as well as themes of introspection, curiosity, and artistic expression.
 Her characters struggle with and cultivate identities that embody “both/and” rather than “either/or.”

 Sinclair graduated with a BFA in Writing, Literature and Publishing from Emerson College; won the PEN New England Children’s Book Caucus Susan P. Bloom Discovery Award; and was the 2018 Ivan Gold Fellow at the Writer’s Room of Boston.
-Her writing practice thrives in concert with others; she’s an 18+ year member of the critique group.
+Her writing practice thrives in concert with others; she’s a 20+ year member of the critique group.

 Annette Trossello

-After over a dozen years in the educational publishing industry where she worked her way from editorial assistant to copy editor to editor to senior editor, last year Annette stepped from behind the computer into the classroom.
-She is currently on haitus and working toward her Master of Education in Library Media Studies.
+After over a dozen years in the educational publishing industry, where she worked her way from editorial assistant to copy editor to editor to senior editor, Annette stepped from behind the computer into the classroom: she recently completed her Master of Education in Library Media Studies.